ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 assert message == 'Success.Nothing went wrong.'
 ```

-The finally block, if specified, will be executed regardless if the `try` block raises an error or not.
+The final block, if specified, will be executed regardless if the `try` block raises an error or not.

 ```{code-cell}
 message = ''